lepealec/MSDS-6306-Second-Case-Study/MainProject.md

 ![](MainProject_files/figure-html/YearsInCurrentRole-1.png)<!-- -->

-Here we see attrition generally decrease as years in current role increases with seemingly an outlier at age 15.
+**Here we see attrition generally decrease as years in current role increases with seemingly an outlier at year 15.**

 ```r
 temp[temp[["YearsInCurrentRole"]]==15,]